Dytomic/ariel/README.md

 ## License

-This project is licensed under the MIT License.
+This is licensed under the MIT License.